mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 Node-Red will be able to convert sensor data to OSC messages.
 The Raspberry Pi Zero W supports Wi-Fi and will be able to transmit the sensor data wirelessly to QLab.

+I have had really good success using the [Ubiquiti](https://www.ubnt.com/) [UniFi](https://unifi-sdn.ubnt.com/) line of Wi-Fi access points.
+I use the [UAP-AC-M](https://unifi-mesh.ubnt.com/) for outdoors.
+This works well when requiring outdoor motion sensors.
+For indoors, I use the [UAP-AC-PRO](https://www.ubnt.com/unifi/unifi-ap-ac-pro/) and [UAP-AC-HD](https://unifi-hd.ubnt.com/).

 I primarily wanted to keep track of the steps I took to set this up.

 ## Components